 Our board of directors, our compensation committee and our chief executive officer each play a role in setting the compensation of our NEOs.
 Our board of directors appoints the members of our compensation committee and delegates to the compensation committee the direct responsibility for overseeing the design and administration of our executive compensation program.
-During the first quarter of fiscal 2010, our compensation committee was comprised of Messrs.
-Quadracci, Flaum and Stephenson.
-Mr. Williamson, the committee's current chair, became a member of our compensation committee on July 15, 2009.
-Mr. Flaum did not stand for re-election at our 2009 annual shareholder meeting and his term as a director and his service on our compensation committee therefore ended on October 28, 2009, and, as described above, Mr. Stephenson resigned from our board on August 25, 2010.
-As a result, our current compensation committee consists of Messrs.
-Williamson (Chair) and Quadracci and Ms. Rich.
-Each prior and current member of our compensation committee was and/or is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended, which we refer to as the "Code," and a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.
+Our compensation committee consists of Messrs.
+Williamson (Chair), Jacobson and Quadracci and Ms. Rich.
+Each member of our compensation committee is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended, which we refer to as the "Code," and a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.

-Our compensation committee has primary responsibility for, among other things, determining our compensation philosophy, evaluating the performance of our executive officers, setting the compensation and other benefits of our executive officers, and administering our incentive compensation plans.
+Our compensation committee has primary responsibility for, among other things, determining our compensation philosophy, evaluating the performance of our executive officers, setting the compensation and other benefits of our executive officers, overseeing our company's response to the outcome of the advisory votes of shareholders on executive compensation and administering our incentive compensation plans.
 Our chief executive officer makes recommendations to our compensation committee regarding the compensation of other executive officers and attends meetings of our compensation committee at which our compensation committee considers the compensation of other executives.
 Our compensation committee considers these recommendations, but has the final discretionary responsibility for determining the compensation of all of our executive officers.